A Paterson Car Accident Lawyer’s Guide to Sharing the Road With Angry Drivers

 New Jersey was recently ranked sixth among U.S. states with the most aggressive drivers by the tech company GasBuddy.
 Aggressive driving and road rage can lead to serious car accidents and consequent injuries.
 If you’ve been injured in a car wreck caused by another driver’s road rage, it’s important to know your rights.

 Since New Jersey has so many aggressive drivers, it’s likely you’ve had an encounter with one already.
 Learn how to better protect yourself when hitting the notoriously aggressive roadways of New Jersey by checking out our list of 5 surprising facts you may not know about road rage.

 1. Road Rage Stems From Aggressive Driving

 Road rage is commonly mistaken for aggressive driving.
-Aggressive driving is an epidemic in New Jersey and usually takes the form of tailgating, switching lanes, speeding, honking, and leering.
-It is when these actions lead to a violent altercation that they are considered a road rage incident.
+Aggressive driving is an epidemic in New Jersey and usually takes the form of tailgating, reckless lane changes, speeding, honking, and leering.
+It is when these actions lead to a violent altercation that it becomes a road rage incident.
 This includes running another driver off the road, brandishing a weapon, and even hand-to-hand combat.

 2. Road Rage Accidents Are More Common Than You Think

 The troubles of everyday life can be overbearing for many people.
 One missed turn signal could send someone over the edge into a fit of road rage.
 In fact, a AAA study found that over 12,500 injuries could be linked to road rage over a seven-year period.
 That’s about 1,786 road rage injuries per year, or nearly 150 road rage injuries per month.